jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.039.png)

 An inactive command displays __Reference Thru__ parameters the exact same way.
-The fact, that it is an inactive command, means, that it will not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.
+The fact, that it is an inactive command, means, that it might not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.
 The reference target of a __Reference Thru__ parameter of an inactive command definition is usually not filled in.

 ![](images/Input%20Output%20Parameter%20Passings.040.png)